 Ted has lectured on a wide variety of topics related to his research, including the relationship between climate and violence, patterns of African economic and political development, the need for greater transparency in social science research, electrification and development, and links between health, education and productivity for the poor.
-He has also given public lectures on his books, Economic Gangsters and Africa's Turn?
+He has also given public lectures on his books, Economic Gangsters, Africa's Turn?, and Transparent and Reproducible Social Science Research.
 Most talks listed below are public lectures, often with slides, audio and video recordings.
 For a more complete list of talks (including academic seminars and conferences), refer to his CV.

 Ted presented at the February 2014 TEDxBerkeley event at Zellerbach Hall.
 He discussed results from his paper 2013 Quantifying the Influence of Climate on Human Conflict, which he co-authored with Solomon Hsiang and Marshall Burke and appeared in Science.